MentorCoach is proud to announce the following exciting master class:

 Mastering Wellness Coaching: Healthy Lifestyles

-Led by Pat Hinton Walker, PhD, RN, FAAN, ICF-PCC
+Led by Pat Hinton Walker, PhD, RN, FAAN, ICF-MCC

 MentorCoach is proud to announce the following exciting master class:

-Led by Pat Hinton Walker, PhD, RN, FAAN, ICF-PCC
+Led by Pat Hinton Walker, PhD, RN, FAAN, ICF-MCC

 Or 3 Payments of $249

-Hear Pat talk about her classes, her lifelong love of health and wellness issues, her experience on the Advisory Board of the National Consortium for the Credentialing of Health and Wellness coaches, whether you need a healthcare background to do this (You don’t.), the employment and business opportunities for health and wellness coaches, whether it matters what order you take the wellness master classes in, the newest evidenced based approaches to health and wellness coaching and more.
+Hear Pat talk about her classes, her lifelong love of health and wellness issues, her experience on the Council of Advisors of the National Board for Health and Wellness Coaching (NBHWC), whether you need a healthcare background to do this (You don’t.), the employment and business opportunities for health and wellness coaches, whether it matters what order you take the wellness master classes in, the newest evidenced based approaches to health and wellness coaching and more.
 (18 mins.)